logc/spaceidea/README.md

-# spaceidea: A configuration for IdeaVim that makes it work like Spacemacs
+# A configuration for IdeaVim that makes it work like Spacemacs

 ## Installation